-Requirement for references varies from course to course.
-Please see the ‘entry requirements’ information on the relevant course page.
+Please see the ‘entry requirements’ information on the relevant course page to find out whether your course requires references in support of your application.
 Your referees can be academic (tutors, lecturers, mentors) or professional (managers, supervisors, colleagues).
 References must be written in English.

 If required for your course, please either:

 - provide contact details for your referees on your application.
 We will then email them to request your references; or

 - if you have organised recent, signed and dated references yourself please upload them to your application.

 The certificates and transcripts are also sometimes known as diploma certificates or supplements.
 Please take copies of your original documents and upload these to your online application.
 If these are not in English we will require both original copies and certified translations.

 Your personal statement should focus on the following areas: